apache/trafficcontrol/docs/source/api/servers_server_configfiles_ats.rst

 		"cdns"
 			The file is used by all caches in the CDN "profiles"
-			The file is used by all servers with the same profile "servers"
+			The file is used by all servers with the same :term:`Profile` "servers"
 			The most specific grouping of servers which use this file is simply a collection of distinct servers